Strange situation: Structured observation

-On the basis of their behaviors, the children were categorized into three groups, with a fourth added later.
-Each of these groups reflects a different kind of attachment relationship with the caregiver.
+On the basis of their behaviors, the children were categorized into three groups.
+When interpreted by an expert with the proper training, each of these groups is said to reflect a different kind of attachment relationship with the caregiver.

+Building on this foundation, Main and Solomon (1990) extended the original attachment classification to identify a fourth disorganized/disoriented attachment style.
+They observed infants displaying contradictory or confused behaviors when reunited with a caregiver.
+This complicated the understanding of attachment patterning and has informed clinical practice and developmental research.

 Four patterns of attachment

 1. Secure (B)

 A child who is securely attached to its parent will explore and play freely while the caregiver is present, using them as a "secure base" from which to explore.
 The child will engage with the stranger when the caregiver is present, and may be visibly upset when the caregiver departs but happy to see the caregiver on their return.
 The child feels confident that the caregiver is available, and will be responsive to their attachment needs and communications.

+In the traditional Ainsworth et al. (1978) coding of the strange situation, secure infants are denoted as "Group B" infants and they are further subclassified as B1, B2, B3, and B4.
+Although these subgroupings refer to different stylistic responses to the comings and goings of the caregiver, they were not given specific labels by Ainsworth and colleagues, although their descriptive behaviours led others (including students of Ainsworth) to devise a relatively "loose" terminology for these subgroups.
+B1s have been referred to as "secure-reserved", B2s as "secure-inhibited", B3s as "secure-balanced", and B4s as "secure-reactive".
+However, in academic publications the classification of infants (if subgroups are denoted) is typically simply "B1" or "B2", although more theoretical and review-oriented papers surrounding attachment theory may use the above terminology.
+Secure attachment is the most common type of attachment relationship seen throughout societies.

 Securely attached children are best able to explore when they have the knowledge of a secure base to return to in times of need.
 When assistance is given, this bolsters the sense of security and also, assuming the caregiver's assistance is helpful, educates the child in how to cope with the same problem in the future.
 Therefore, secure attachment can be seen as the most adaptive attachment style for learning and making use of resources in a non-threatening environment.
 According to attachment researchers, a child becomes securely attached when the caregiver is available and able to meet the needs of the child in a responsive and appropriate manner.
 Others have pointed out that there are also other determinants of the child's attachment, and that the behavior of the parent may in turn be influenced by the child's behavior.